christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

 ---

-Now you'll need to enter these fields in this order (be careful, unforunately it's tricky)
+Now you'll need to enter these fields in this order

 1) Register New Email: admin@company.com
 2) Full Name (click Save Changes): Administrator